wjessop/lcm1602_lcd/README.md

 }
 ```

-YOu can write to all 4 of the lines, you just need to set the second paramter of the `WriteString` function to the line you want, 1 through 4.
+You can write to all 4 of the lines, you just need to set the second paramter of the `WriteString` function to the line you want, 1 through 4.

 ## Contributing